ZaccWu/ZaccWu.github.io/_posts/2019-12-16-IEEE Fraud Detection 2 - Data Processing and Simplest Model.md

     Running time: 86.99202809999952 Seconds

-We can see that the accruacy is relatively high.
+We can see that the accuracy is relatively high.
 However, don't forget we are dealing with a really unbalanced dataset!
-So if we just predict all the target values are **Not Fraud**, we will get high accracy score, too.
+So if we just predict all the target values are **Not Fraud**, we will get high accuracy score, too.
 So it is necessary for us to check the confusion matrix.
 We can see that this algorithm doesn't perform well in this case.

 #### 3.2.2 K Nearest Neighbor